NoSQL vs SQL? How to Choose the Best Fit for a Project

 Choosing a database depends mainly on the type of data that your project needs to store.
 If your data is highly structured and associations among the program entities are clearly defined (for instance, you are developing a point-of-sale system where you need to store customer orders and product records), conventional SQL-based databases are the best fit.

 On the flip side, data from molecular modeling, Geo-spatial information, and satellite data is highly unstructured.
 Likewise, data from social media analysis and websites is also highly unstructured, and relationships among the data entities are not clearly defined.
 In such scenarios, NoSQL is a better choice.
-For example, a data mining application should utilize the power of a NoSQL database rather than conventional SQL.
+For example, a data mining application should utilize the power of the best NoSQL database rather than conventional SQL.

 2. Database Volatility